vdung7/startapp_flutter_plugin/README.md

 # Flutter - StartApp SDK Plugin

-Flutter plugin for StartApp SDK
+Flutter plugin for StartApp SDK.

-Currently, this plugin only support Android platform
+Currently, this plugin only support Android platform.
+The plugin is my weekend project, so any contributes to make it better are welcome.

 ## How to use the plugin